brianlangley/Lambiek/README.md

 ### License

-The Comiclopedia Revitalization Project is licensed under the MIT License.
+The Lambiek Project is licensed under the MIT License.
 You are free to use, modify, and distribute this project in accordance with the terms and conditions of the license.

 Please refer to the [LICENSE](LICENSE) file for more information about the rights and restrictions associated with the use of this project.